Paul Christie (politician): TDSB supervisor

 In August 2002, Christie was appointed by the government of Ontario of Ernie Eves to serve as supervisor of the Toronto District School Board, with sole authority for all financial and administrative functions of the Board.
 The school system is Canada's largest, with over 550 schools and 300,000 full- and part-time students.
 His appointment allowed Christie to supersede the authority of elected school trustees.
 Among the Trustees supervised were future Premier of Ontario Kathleen Wynne, future Ontario Cabinet Minister Donna Cansfield and future Toronto City Councillors Paula Fletcher and Shelley Carroll.
 The provincial government argued that Christie's appointment was necessary, as the TDSB had not submitted a budget to the Ontario Minister of Education as legally required.
-Representatives of the TDSB claimed that they could not find the necessary operating expenses for the year, given provincial regulations which prohibited deficit spending.
+The politically deadlocked (11-11) TDSB claimed that they could not find the necessary operating expenses for the year, given provincial regulations which prohibited deficit spending.
 TDSB chair Donna Cansfield was perceived to be supportive of Christie's initiatives.

 Christie balanced the TDSB's budget through a dramatic spending reduction of $90 million.
-Under his watch, the TDSB eliminated many secretarial positions, phased out school-community advisors and matrons, reduced the number of vice-principals, cut outdoor education and adult education, and re-evaluated the position of social workers in the system.
+Under his watch, the TDSB eliminated many secretarial positions, phased out school-community advisors and matrons, reduced the number of vice-principals, made cuts to outdoor education and adult education, and re-evaluated the position of social workers in the system.
 Using provincial funds he severed the employment of 700 people who had 'no position of record' with the Board.
 Christie's staff reports were not made public, and some critics argued that there were no adequate checks or balances on his authority.
 Christie argued that his reductions had no implications for classroom education.

 His tenure as supervisor ended with the election of Dalton McGuinty's Liberal Party in the 2003 provincial election.
 The McGuinty government retained most of Christie's initiatives, including the staff reductions.